Advising, forms & support

 Only online advising will be provided during the closure of the university's physical campuses.

-As of June 2, 2020 until further notice, Academic Advising will be available to current students via private zoom sessions.
+Until further notice, Academic Advising will be available to current students via private zoom sessions.
 Please sign-up for advising using the link provided in the calendars below.
 Upon signing in to Zoom on one of the times provided, students will go into a queue, and will stay in the Zoom Waiting Room until called in by the advisor.
 The advisor will admit one student at a time.

-- Fall advising calendar (September - December)
+- Winter advising calendar (January - April)

 Please contact Dr. Ivan Tchinkov, Undergraduate Program Director if you require academic advising, but none of the dates are convenient for you.